12 Most Dangerous Countries in Asia that are Safer than you think for Travelers

 Cold, hard analysis and years of experience I believe that the day-to-day risks of things like crime are less in Turkey than in major Western countries, statistically, you’re probably safer in Istanbul than in London or New York.

-Your chances of being overcharged by a taxi driver or conned out of a few lira by a shoeshine guy are much higher than actually being robbed, assaulted, or murdered.
+Your chances of being overcharged by a taxi driver or conned out of a few lire by a shoeshine guy are much higher than actually being robbed, assaulted, or murdered.
 A Turkish friend put it “Trust a Turk with your life, but not your wallet”.

-And if you come you realize why the masses used to come, from big City fun in Istanbul to Mediterranean beaches and the lunar landscape of Cappadocia the A-list attractions are obvious.
+And if you come, you realize why the masses used to come, from big City fun in Istanbul to Mediterranean beaches and the lunar landscape of Cappadocia, the A-list attractions are obvious.

-But Turkey’s treat is the incredible variety it offers and the sheer amount to see means there are wonderful places where you can feel like an explorer.
+But Turkey’s treat is the incredible variety it offers, and the sheer amount to see means there are wonderful places where you can feel like an explorer.

 There are so many ruins and the tour buses only visit a handful, there are incredible places, from the stadium of Magnesia down the road from Ephesus to the hilltop Uzuncaburç above Silifke on the eastern Med coast, that almost no one visits.

-The landscape is frequently stunning and you can hike trails that would be full anywhere else.
+The landscape is frequently stunning, and you can hike trails that would be full anywhere else.

-You can explore olive and pine tree-clad mountains overhanging the perfect blue seas on the Lycian and Carian Ways, or head up the Kaçkar Mountains which are pure Switzerland without the price tag or the chocolate.
+You can explore olive and pine tree-clad mountains overhanging the perfect blue seas on the Lycian and Carian Ways, or head up the Kaçkar Mountains, which are pure Switzerland without the price tag or the chocolate.
 And getting out and exploring, you can discover the small towns and villages that are the soul of the country.

 Turkey ranks 18th in the GPI index of the most dangerous countries in the world